 This can lead to a person frequently consuming much more alcohol than is safe and healthy in a single session because they don’t realize the effects.
 In problem-drinking terminology, this is typically how high-functioning alcoholics are created.

 Alcohol Sensitivity, Race and Culture

 There are several racial and cultural narratives surrounding alcohol that may be affected by a deeper understanding of alcohol tolerance and alcohol sensitivity.
 Are some groups more vulnerable to alcohol sensitivity?
 What about the inability to drink a lot (alcohol intolerance)?
-Are these all based off of stereotypes rather than science?
+Are these all based on stereotypes rather than science?

 Who’s Most Vulnerable to Alcohol Sensitivity?

-According to GARD, alcohol sensitivity is most common among Asian people.
+According to GARD, alcohol sensitivity is most common among East Asian people.
 This is due to a sequencing issue in the DNA that doesn’t allow a certain component of alcohol to break down normally in the body, leading to a physical reaction.

 This leads scientists and doctors to believe that members of other populations who exhibit sensitivity to alcohol may have a similar genetic condition, but the reasons why this occurs are not well understood.

 Racial Stereotypes Regarding Alcohol

 A notable racial stereotype regarding alcohol tolerance and consumption is that Native Americans abuse alcohol more than other races.
 This line of thinking is refuted via a 2016 study done by the University of Arizona, as reported in a Science Daily Article: “In contrast to enduring stories about extraordinarily high rates of alcohol misuse among Native Americans, researchers have found that Native Americans’ binge and heavy drinking rates actually match those of whites.”